erdutku/R_Project/README.md

-#Index
+# Index

-##This document includes R project.
+## This document includes R project.

-#1German Credit Dataset is downloaded on Kaggle website which sets Logictic Regression modelling.
+#### 1) German Credit Dataset is downloaded on Kaggle website which sets Logictic Regression modelling.